wearefrank/frank-runner/README.md

 # How to add custom jars and classes

-In case you need to for example add you own pipe which is not available in the Ibis Adapter Framework or you would like to customize an existing pipe in the framework you can add a java folder to the project with you custom .java file.
+In case you need to (for example) add you own pipe which is not available in the Ibis Adapter Framework or you would like to customize an existing pipe in the framework you can add a java folder to the project with your custom .java file(s).

 For a Maven project the default value for the java folder is: